Kyrgyzstan: Political system

-Kyrgyzstan is also a member of the Organization for Security and Cooperation in Europe (OSCE), a league of 57 participating states committed to peace, transparency, and the protection of human rights in Eurasia.
+Kyrgyzstan is a member of the Organization for Security and Cooperation in Europe (OSCE), a league of 57 participating states committed to peace, transparency, and the protection of human rights in Eurasia.
 As an OSCE participating state, Kyrgyzstan's international commitments are subject to monitoring under the mandate of the U.S. Helsinki Commission.

 In December 2008, the state-owned broadcast KTRK announced that it would require prior submission of Radio Free Europe/Radio Liberty programmes, which KTRK are required to retransmit according to a 2005 agreement.
 KTRK had stopped retransmitting RFE/RL programming in October 2008, a week after it failed to broadcast an RFE/RL programme called Inconvenient Questions which covered the October elections, claiming to have lost the missing material.
-President Bakiyev had criticised this programme in September 2008, while KTRK told RFE/RL that its programming was too negative.
+Bakiyev had criticised this programme in September, while KTRK told RFE/RL that its programming was too negative.
 Reporters Without Borders, which ranks Kyrgyzstan 111th out of 173 countries on its Press Freedom Index, strongly criticised the decision.

-On 3 February 2009, President Bakiyev announced the imminent closure of the Manas Air Base, the only US military base remaining in Central Asia.
-The closure was approved by Parliament on 19 February 2009 by a vote of 78–1 for the government-backed bill.
-However, after much behind-the-scenes negotiation between Kyrgyz, Russian and American diplomats, the decision was reversed in June 2009.
+In February 2009 Bakiyev announced the imminent closure of the Manas Air Base, the only US military base remaining in Central Asia.
+The closure was approved by Parliament by a vote of 78–1.
+However, after much behind-the-scenes negotiation between Kyrgyz, Russian and American diplomats, the decision was reversed.
 The Americans were allowed to remain under a new contract, whereby rent would increase from $17.4 million to $60 million annually.
 The US military fully withdrew from Manas Air Base in 2014.